Game Brush Number: Preliminaries and relation to the brush number

+where the first inequality follows from invariant (1), the second from the assumption that $x_i$ can fire in the $g$-game, and the last from invariant (2).
+Thus $x_i$ may fire in the $f$-game as well, and again both invariants hold.
+It follows that invariant (2) holds after all of the $x_i$ have fired and, hence, after turn $t+1$.
+Thus we need only explicitly verify that invariant (1) holds throughout the game, since this implies that invariant (2) holds as well.

-The invariant clearly holds initially.
-Subsequently, on Max's turns, Max plays in the $f$-game and Min imagines the same move in the $g$-game.
-(Note that every valid move in the $f$-game is valid also in the $g$-game, since for every vertex $v$ that is clean in the $f$-game, we have $f^*(v) \ge g^*(v)-c_g(v)+c_f(v) \ge g^*(v)$.)
-This clearly maintains the invariant.
+Since $f$ dominates $g$, invariant (1) holds initially.
+Subsequently, on Max's turns, Max plays in the $f$-game, after which Min imagines the same move in the $g$-game.
+(Note that every valid move in the $f$-game is valid also in the $g$-game, since every dirty vertex in the $f$-game is also dirty in the $g$-game.)
+This clearly maintains invariant (1).
 On Min's turns, Min chooses some optimal move in the $g$-game; suppose she adds a brush to vertex $v$.
-If this move is valid in the $f$-game, then Min plays the same move there, which maintains the invariant.
+If $v$ is clean in the $f$-game, then Min plays the same move there, which maintains invariant (1).
 Otherwise, Min plays any valid move in the $f$-game.
-(If there are no valid moves in the $f$-game, then the $f$-game has ended before the $g$-game, as desired.)
-In this case, $v$ must have been clean in the $f$-game but dirty in the $g$-game, so $v$ itself has no bearing on the invariant; indeed, when we consider only those vertices that are dirty in both games, the invariant is clearly maintained.
+(If there are no valid moves in the $f$-game, then the $f$-game has ended no later than the $g$-game, as desired.)
+In this case, $v$ must have been clean in the $f$-game but dirty in the $g$-game, so $v$ itself has no bearing on the invariant; indeed, since we consider only those vertices that are dirty in both games, invariant (1) is maintained.

 Min follows an optimal strategy for the $g$-game, so that game lasts for at most $\bg(G;g)$ turns.
-Since every clean vertex in the $g$-game is also clean in the $f$-game, the $f$-game finishes no later than the $g$-game.
+Throughout the game, every clean vertex in the $g$-game is also clean in the $f$-game; hence the $f$-game finishes no later than the $g$-game.
 Consequently $\bg(G;f) \le \bg(G;g)$, as claimed.

-Finally, to prove $\bg(G;g) - \bg(G;f) \le 2 \sum_v (f(v) - g(v))$, we observe that Min could apply the following strategy: starting from configuration $g$, iteratively add brushes to dirty vertices $v$ with fewer than $f(v)$ brushes, until no such vertices remain.
+Finally, to prove $\bg(G;g) - \bg(G;f) \le 2 \sum_v (f(v) - g(v))$, we observe that Min could apply the following strategy: starting from configuration $g$, for each vertex $v$, iteratively add up to $f(v)-g(v)$ brushes to $v$ (as long as $v$ remains dirty).
 This requires at most $\sum_v (f(v) - g(v))$ turns by Min (and hence an equal number of turns by Max).
 The resulting configuration dominates $f$, so from this point, Min can end the game in at most $\bg(G;f)$ additional turns. \end{proof}